ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 In our use case, we use a cloud based VM with 16 GB storage, have mounted a 100 GB btrfs-formatted external storage volume, and symlinked ``/var/lib/docker`` to the external volume.
-This allows us to store the bulky and/or precious cargo -- Docker images, Docker data volumes containing the CKAN databases, filestore, and config -- on a cheaper service.
+This allows us to store the bulky and/or precious cargo -- Docker images, Docker data volumes containing the CKAN databases, filestore, config, and certificates -- on a cheaper service.
 On the other hand, a snapshotting filesystem like btrfs is ideal for rolling backups.
 The same cost consideration might apply to other cloud-based providers.